mohramadan911/Share-Pods-logging/README.md

 # Kubernetes Cluster Architecture
 1 VM Master node with 8 pods

-# How we can build it locally
+# How we can build & run it locally
-1. Install VMware with linux image from https://ubuntu.com/download/desktop
+1. Install VMware with linux image from https://ubuntu.com/download/desktop (my vm specs was : 4 cpu core - 8 GB RAM)
 2. install curl

        sudo apt update